 Humility is important, but don’t get too down on yourself.
 The key to an effective self-evaluation is how you frame yourself.
 Even if you botched a project, you don’t have to go into the performance review ready for the ax.
 Bring attention to where you struggled but also admit that you want to improve.
 The point of a performance evaluation is to find ways to grow.

-Avoid overly negative words like failure, as these will frame you as the failure, not just your past progress.
+Avoid overly negative words like failure, as these will frame you as a failure, not just your past progress.
 Be specific about what happened.
 If you missed a deadline, say so.
-If there was a miscommunication that resulted in the wrong outcome, say so.
+If a miscommunication resulted in the wrong outcome, say so.
 Be honest without being self-sabotaging.

 4. Take responsibility